WhiteflagProtocol/whiteflag-standard/wf-specification.md

 The authentication method is described in detail in [Paragraph 2.4.2.2](#2422-management-messages) for initial authentication messages, and in [Paragraph 5.1](#51-joining-and-leaving-the-whiteflag-network) for the protocol for initial authentication.
-After initial authentication, the Whiteflag Protocol utilizes the authentication mechanism of the underlying blockchain.
+After initial authentication, the Whiteflag Protocol utilises the authentication mechanism of the underlying blockchain.

 As means for digital identification on the internet are still evolving,